This post may contain affiliate links. Please see my full disclosure for more information.

 An herbal supplement containing ginger root and fennel seed extracts as well as agave vegetable glycerin.
 It is also gluten-free.
 It comes with a dispenser so your baby can take it right away.

 Wellements Organic Night Time Gripe Water

-- ORGANIC PROBIOTIC GRIPE WATER: An herbal remedy that promotes digestive and immune health while helping to relieve your little one's occasional stomach discomfort and gas
+- ORGANIC HERBAL REMEDY: An herbal remedy that promotes digestive and immune health while helping to relieve your little one's occasional stomach discomfort and gas *

-- PEDIATRICIAN RECOMMENDED: Use as an everyday probiotic supplement or anytime you have a fussy baby!
+- PEDIATRICIAN RECOMMENDED FOR ALL AGES: Use as an everyday probiotic supplement or anytime you have a fussy baby!

 - FREE FROM: Gluten, Dairy, Soy, Dyes, Parabens, Alcohol, Artificial Colors, Artificial Flavors, and Preservatives

 - USDA CERTIFIED ORGANIC: Made in the USA with simple, natural and organic ingredients, 100% Kosher and vegan